coracle-social/coracle/ROADMAP.md

 # Current

+- [ ] Use submit buttons where relevant
 - [ ] Go over onboarding process, suggest some good relays for newcomers
 - [ ] Submit blog post with new onboarding process built in
 - [ ] Fix hover on notes in modal